MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 ---
-title: Manage the relationship to user accounts in applications which did not match to users in Microsoft Entra ID | Microsoft Docs
+title: Manage the relationship to user accounts in applications that did not match to users in Microsoft Entra ID | Microsoft Docs
 description: When provisioning to an application, Microsoft Entra provisioning service will match users in Microsoft Entra ID with those in already in the application.
-In some cases an application may have user accounts which do not match with any in Microsoft Entra ID.
+In some cases, an application may have user accounts which do not match with any in Microsoft Entra ID.
 author: markwahl-msft
 manager: amycolannino
 editor: markwahl-msft